drhsqlite/fossil-mirror/www/gitusers.md

 instead to get around the historical 3-character extension limit with certain legacy filesystems.

 Closing a check-out directory is a rare operation.
-One common use case is that you’re about to delete it, so you want Fossil to forget about it for the purposes of commands like [`fossil all`][all].
+One use case is that you’re about to delete the directory, so you want Fossil to forget about it for the purposes of commands like [`fossil all`][all].
+Even that isn’t necessary, because Fossil will detect that this has happened and forget the working directory for you.

-The closest equivalent for `fossil close` in Git is `git worktree remove`.
+The closest equivalent in Git is `git worktree remove`.

 [all]: /help?cmd=all

 #### <a id="iip"></a> Init In Place

-To illustrate these differences, consider this common Git “init in place” method for creating a new repository from an existing tree of files, perhaps because you are placing that project under version control for the first time:
+To illustrate the differences that Fossil’s separation of repository from working directory creates in practice, consider this common Git “init in place” method for creating a new repository from an existing tree of files, perhaps because you are placing that project under version control for the first time: